GlizzmnDEV/AdvancedCrosshairOverlay/.thunderstore/README.md

+Legit could not have done any of this without Kestral being a god.
+W Kestral for allowing me to do this and helping along the way.

-# Crosshair Overlay
+# Advanced Crosshair Overlay

-This mod allows you to overlay your own custom crosshair (or any image you want) over the game.
+This mod allows you to build/overlay your own custom crosshair (or any image you want) over the game.

 ## Usage